Holmer Lake Primary School

 A hypnotherapist has also supported children through Calm Kids Coaching, mindfulness, strategies to reduce stress and test preparation techniques.

 What training do staff have in relation to the needs of pupils at Holmer Lake Primary School?

-Over the year all teachers and teaching assistants have received training specifically related to SEND in the areas of;
+Teachers and teaching assistants have received training specifically related to SEND in the areas of;

 - Dyslexia and Specific learning difficulties